Disturbing Facts About Benzos You Need to KnowYou are here:

 If you decide to quit benzos cold turkey, you are putting yourself at risk for uncomfortable or severe withdrawal symptoms.
 This is especially true for individuals who have increased the dosage or used the drug for extended periods.
 Those who have intentionally abused benzos will struggle the most.

 The withdrawal symptoms range from mild to severe, depending on the amount of the drug in the system and the length of time it has been used.
+One of the facts about benzos is that they cause a range of withdrawals symptoms.
 Some of the symptoms you may experience are:

 Mild to moderate benzo withdrawal symptoms:

 - Panic attacks

 - Nausea and vomiting

 The symptoms will increase in intensity if benzos were used long-term or used with other drugs or alcohol.
 Also, with prolonged benzo abuse, symptoms such as seizures can become life-threatening.
 Benzos are considered one of the hardest drugs to quit because of these symptoms.

 3. Long-Term Use Can Cause Permanent Harm

 Benzos are intended for short-term use of only a few weeks or a month.
 Using the drug longer than prescribed can lead to dependency, addiction, or overdose.